-Regulation Service Resources are required to change their output level at a rate consistent with the amount of Regulation Service each resource has been scheduled to provide.
+Regulation Service Resources, including Resources engaged in Dual Participation, are required to change their output level at a rate consistent with the amount of Regulation Service each resource has been scheduled to provide.

 Regulation Service Resources will not receive payments for additional Regulation Capacity as a result of following AGC signals that call for them to provide more Regulation Service than they have been scheduled to provide; but they will be paid for any additional energy they produce as a result of following such signals.